wkwan/ScrimBrain/scrimbrain-paper-chatgpt.md

 - Placeholder for visualizations generated by `visualize_model.py`, illustrating the learned behavior of AI agents.

 ### 5. Discussion
 The experiments highlight the challenges in training AI for complex games like Fortnite.
 Simplifying the action space and using targeted rewards were crucial for achieving reasonable performance.
-The use of real-time screen capture and reinforcement learning proved feasible but required significant computational resources and fine-tuning.
+The use of real-time screen capture and reinforcement learning proved feasible but required significant computational resources.

 ### 6. Conclusion
 This study demonstrates the potential of reinforcement learning in training AI agents for Fortnite.
 While the initial results are promising, further research is needed to handle more complex tasks, such as building and editing.
-The Scrimbrain codebase provides a foundation for future work in this area, with potential applications in automated playtesting and strategy development for competitive gaming.
+The ScrimBrain codebase provides a foundation for future work in this area, with potential applications in automated playtesting and esports practice tools.

----

-Feel free to provide any additional information or adjustments you'd like to see in this paper.